IRCAD/sight/modules/ui/history/README.md

 # sight::module::ui::history

 Contains service to handle a command history.
-Used for instance to undo or redo some command (see `ui::history::ICommand`).
+Used for instance to undo or redo some command (see `ui::history::command`).

 ## Services

-- **SCommandHistory**: manages a command history, see also `ui::history::ICommand` for more details about which command can be stored.
+- **SCommandHistory**: manages a command history, see also `ui::history::command` for more details about which command can be stored.

 ## How to use it